y-arjun-y/arjunyadav/pages-md/projects.md

 <hr />

 #### Log

+- <time>Aug 20, 2023</time> Messed around with some blink-182 and Van Halen.

 - <time>Aug 12, 2023-Aug 17, 2023</time> Finished Grade 3 for the most part (one song is left I believe) and blink-182!